May-June 2014

 OpTech Names New Acquisition Talent Specialists

 TROY — OpTech, a Troy-based information technology and engineering workforce solutions provider, has named Colleen Blaesing and Angela Lovelace to the team as senior talent acquisition specialists.
-Blaesing, of Clawson, has more than 25 years of experience in a communication, recruitment and training, marketing operations ,and business development.
-Her most recent role was managing the […]
+Blaesing, of Clawson, […]

 -